cpswan/RPi_sousvide/README.md

 Before you start
 ----------------

-The sousvide.py and t1.sh scripts both need the correct address for the DS18B20.
-First run the script to install the onewire drivers:

-    cd ~/RPi_sousvide
-    ./setup.sh

-Now take a look in /sys/bus/w1/devices/ to find the device ID for the DS18B20 (e.g. 28-000003ea0350).
+Take a look in /sys/bus/w1/devices/ to find the device ID for the DS18B20 (e.g. 28-000003ea0350).

-Edit sousvide.py and t1.sh with nano/vi or whatever to have the correct ID.
+Edit biased.py and t1.sh with nano/vi or whatever to have the correct ID.

 Running
 -------